Last updated: 19/02/2025

 Volkswagen ID.4

-Volkswagen will finally launch their fully electric ID range in Australia at the end of 2024, with the mid-size ID.4 SUV and ID.5 Coupé SUV siblings.
+Volkswagen will finally launch their fully electric ID SUVs in Australia in March 2025, with the mid-size ID.4 SUV and ID.5 Coupé SUV siblings.
 One good thing about delaying their launch in Australia is that we will receive updated specifications with more power, torque and increased range from more efficient motors.
 Volkswagen has also updated the interior and infotainment systems to address concerns about usability with the previous generation models.
 The ID.4 will be available in either the rear-wheel drive Pro variant or an all-wheel drive GTX with 250 kW total power.

 Read more about Volkswagen.